 Since 2000 GMS has been a member of the Association of Christian Schools International (ACSI) and in 2010 GMS became accredited through the National Association of Private Schools (NAPS).
 In 2014 the Career Training and Instruction (CTI) program was added to our academic offerings.
 Junior and Senior students enrolled in CTI have the opportunity to choose a course of study based on a career interest.
 They then take an online course to obtain certification in that field, while at the same time working with a local business to receive hands-on experience.

 Present enrollment is about 210 students in PreK to 12th grades.
 GMS has an administrator, an assistant principal and over 20 teachers and staff.
-Greenwood Mennonite School is owned and operated by the Greenwood Mennonite and Gateway Fellowship Churches.
+Greenwood Mennonite School is owned by the Greenwood Mennonite Church.
 Responsibility for the operation of the school is delegated to a 7-member board.
 The principal and board meet monthly to make decisions on matters pertaining to the operation of the school.